 A pattern of abnormal conduct or erratic behavior;

-Arrest or conviction for a drug-related offense or identification of an employee as the focus of a criminal investigation into illegal drug possession, use, or trafficking.

 Information provided either by reliable and credible sources or independently corroborated regarding an employee’s substance use;

 Newly discovered evidence the employee tampered with a previous drug or alcohol test;

 Reasonable suspicion testing does not require certainty.
 Mere hunches, however, do not justify testing.